julelang/manual/src/compiler/compiler-optimizations.md

 ---

 `--opt-append` \
-Enable special optimizations for built-in `append` function.
+Enables special optimizations for built-in `append` function.

 - It prevents the allocating and destruction of a new slice by adding slice literals element-by-element if append used at single assignment statement.
 - If an l-value memory appends to itself, compiler will use special self-append algorithm for slices.
 L-value detection has limited proficiency, the best way is using variables and structure fields to enable optimization.